Clubs and Opportunities

-Our first-class sporting facilities allow the school to offer sports before school, at lunchtimes and after school.
-Activities include popular traditional sports such as football, netball and rugby, as well as the less conventional: European handball, boxing, indoor rowing and Parkour, for example.
+Our first-class sporting facilities allow the school to offer sports at lunchtimes and after school.
+Activities include popular traditional sports such as football, basketball and rugby, as well as the less conventional, such as boxing.
 We also offer several fitness programmes, including ‘Girls Allowed’ – a female only club committed to increasing female participation in sport.

 Our numerous academic clubs are available to all students, whether they are looking for help with their homework or to really challenge themselves.
-Our departments - English, Maths, Science, Humanities, Business, Media, Art, IT and Languages - run clubs for all year groups and there are lots of other groups, like Debate Mate, STEM and Poetry Club to ensure no student can ever get bored!
+Our departments - English, Maths, Science, Humanities, Languages, Enterprise, PE and Expressive Arts - run clubs for all year groups and there are lots of other activities, like Debate Mate, Scholar's Club and French Singing to ensure no student can ever get bored!

 Westminster Academy encourages all students to volunteer during their time at the Academy.
 Students engage themselves in diverse volunteering opportunities both in school and in the community, from being a reading mentor at local primary schools, fundraising for charity, contributing to the Student Leadership Team or working to preserve the local canal.
 Our popular Duke of Edinburgh’s Award programme provides an opportunity for students to develop in this area, as they work towards their Bronze, Silver and Gold awards.

 Participating in clubs leads to further opportunities, such as local and national competitions, educational visits, events and potentially additional qualifications.
 Regular Enrichment Days enable all students to complement their academic and extra-curricular programme with a range of engaging trips and events, such as museum visits, language fairs and general knowledge treasure hunts around London.